CardForest/master-class/README.md

 ## Todos

-* **Add syntactic sugar**— The current API is uniform, but there are many special cases in which it could be made simpler from the library user point of view.
+* **Add syntactic sugar**— The current API is uniform, which makes for a clean implementation, but, from the library user point of view, it should be made simpler.

   e.g., something like